 You have made a big step towards the marketing success of your company by selecting Adobe AEM Assets.
-In addition, you have invested a great deal of money on license fees.
+In addition, you have invested a great deal of money in license fees.
 Most likely, your Adobe sales manager advised you on the AEM onboarding effort.
-Assets will require an implementation effort either by Adobe Consulting Services or some of the Adobe’s partners.
+Assets will require an implementation effort either by Adobe Consulting Services or some of Adobe’s partners.
 Another option is in-house implementation.

 Big Bang Implementation

 Well, if you are a large enterprise and a few million are not a big deal for you you would absorb the cost and move on with a partnering team or two of AEM Certified engineers working on your AEM Assets onboarding.
 Check my thoughts on the developers skills needed for AEM implementation.

 Regardless of your organizational size, you may decide to approach the onboarding differently.
 Spend less money either using a small implementation vendor and take a slightly longer path.
 Of course, for smaller organizations, this may be the only choice.

 What is the difference?

 If I can get faster from point A (my old way of storing assets) to point B (my new shiny AEM Sites), why would I want to get a help from small AEM consultancy?